alinush/6.824-lecture-notes/l04-more-primary-backup.md

  - failure handling?
  - failure model?
  - consistent reads/writes? (i.e. does a read see latest write?)
+   + Not in FDS: "The current protocol for replication depends upon the client to issue all writes to all replicas.
+This decision means that FDS provides weak consistency guarantees to clients.
+For example, if a client writes a tract to 1 of 3 replicas and then crashes, other clients reading different replicas of that tract will observe differing state."
+   + "Writes are not guaranteed to be committed in order of issue.
+Applications with ordering requirements are responsible for issuing operations after previous acknowledgments have been received, rather than concurrently.
+FDS guarantees atomicity: a write is either committed or failed completely"
  - config mgr failure handling?
  - good performance?
  - useful for apps?